Khary M. Atif, LCSW, NCPsyA

 Ellen Wright, PhD, NCPsyA

 Dr. Wright is a licensed Psychologist and Certified Psychoanalyst in private practice in Philadelphia.
 Dr. Wright pioneered the development of group techniques for patients with physical illnesses and expanded the scope of psychotherapy to previously therapeutically resistant populations.
-Dr. Wright is a founder and faculty member at the Center for Group Studies in New York City and a Senior Supervising and Training Analyst at the Philadelphia School of Psychoanalysis.
+Dr. Wright is a founder and faculty member at the Center for Group Studies in New York City and a Senior Supervising and Training Analyst at the Institute for Modern Psychoanalysis of Philadelphia.
 A dynamic and engaging instructor and supervisor, Dr. Wright has lectured nationally and internationally and authored papers on innovative applications of psychoanalytic techniques.

 IN MEMORIAM: